alexrmelnick/Honey-I-Shrunk-the-ML-Model/USAGE.md

 # Getting started

+**This project works best on Linux!** You may be able to run it on Windows, but it is not recommended.

 1. Run `pip install virtualenv` to install the virtual environment package.
 1. Run `myenv\Scripts\activate` on Windows or `source myenv/bin/activate` on MacOS/Linux to activate the virtual environment.
 1. Run `pip install -r requirements.txt` to install the required packages.
 Note that this will require ~1GB of disk space.